lukasosterheider/pharmaledger-epi-api-testing/README.md

 Use this python tool to test your PharmaLedger ePI API.

 Steps:
+1. Add a leaflet (XML + extra file e.g. PNG picture) to a "leaflet" subfolder
-1. Change variables in script.py
+2. Change variables in script.py
-2. Run `python3 script.py`
+3. Run `python3 script.py`